Want to browse some Sheffield Wednesday retro shirts? Read on…

 Vintage Football Shirts also offer original shirts rather than reproductions with each shirt marked for its condition – from BNIB (brand new in bag) to Excellent (may have tiny defect, may not be noticeable).

 There are a handful of Sheffield Wednesday shirts ranging from 1985 to the present day.
-These include the 1985-87 home shirt (above).
+These include the 1985-87 home shirt (above left).

-This classic blue and white shirt was worn when Wednesday finished fifth in the top flight and reached the FA Cup Semi-Finals.
+This classic blue and white retro football shirt was worn when Wednesday finished fifth in the top flight and reached the FA Cup Semi-Finals.

 They were only three points behind fourth placed Manchester United.
 Lee Chapman and Brian Marwood top scored with 15 goals apiece this season.